basslove28/basslove28.github.io/index.md

 - Clustering
 - Data cleaning/Preparation

-The following link is a documentation of analysis of the company Bubba Gump Shrimp Co.
-The buisness problem, steps, and recommendations are also within this document:
+The following link is a documentation of analysis of the company Bubba Gump Shrimp Co., The business problem, steps, and recommendations are also within this document:

 - [Link](https://github.com/basslove28/basslove28.github.io/blob/gh-pages/Bubba%20Gump%20Final%20Project.docx)